 If the pharmacy you have been using leaves the plan's network, you will have to find a new pharmacy that is in the network.
-Or, if the pharmacy you have been using stays within the network but is no longer offering preferred cost sharing, you may want to switch to a different pharmacy.
-To find another in-network pharmacy in your area, you can get help from our member experience team (phone numbers are printed on the back cover of this booklet) or use the Pharmacy Directory.
+Or if the pharmacy you have been using stays within the network but is no longer offering preferred cost sharing, you may want to switch to a different preferred pharmacy, if available.
+To find another in-network pharmacy in your area, you can get help from our member experience team or use the Pharmacy Directory.
 You can also find information on our website at networkhealth.com/find-a-pharmacy.